flatcar/scripts/README.md

 The container can be run in one of two ways - "standalone", or integrated with the [scripts](https://github.com/flatcar/scripts) repo:
 * Standalone mode will use no host volumes and will allow you to play with the SDK in a sandboxed throw-away environment.
 In standalone mode, you interface with Docker directly to use the SDK container.
-* Integrated mode will closely integrate with the scripts repo directory and bind-mount it as well as the portage-stable and coreos-overlay directories into the container.
+* Integrated mode will closely integrate with the scripts repo directory and bind-mount it as well as the gentoo-subset and flatcar-overlay directories into the container.
 Integrated mode uses wrapper scripts to interact with the SDK container.
 This is the recommended way for developing patches for Flatcar.

 ## Standalone mode